microsoft/ApplicationInsights-JS/extensions/applicationinsights-clickanalytics-js/README.md

 ## behaviorValidator

 There are three different behaviorValidator callback functions exposed as part of this extension.
-Users can also bring their own callback functions if the exposed functions donot solve their requirements.
+Users can also bring their own callback functions if the exposed functions do not solve your requirements.
 The basic idea is to bring your own behaviors datastructure and plugin uses this validator function while extracting the behaviors from the data tags.

 | Name                   | Description                                                                         |
 | ---------------------- | ----------------------------------------------------------------------------------- |